AckerlyXu/heima/articles/storage/storage-standard-storage.md

 **Standard storage disks:** Standard storage disks can be attached to all Azure VMs including size-series VMs used with Premium Storage such as the DSv2 series.
 A standard storage disk can only be attached to one VM.
 However, you can attach one or more of these disks to a VM, up to the maximum disk count defined for that VM size.
 In the following section on Standard Storage Scalability and Performance Targets, we will describe the specifications in more detail.

 **Standard page blob**: Standard page blobs are used to hold persistent disks for VMs and can also be accessed directly through REST like other types of Azure Blobs.
-[Page blobs](https://docs.microsoft.com/rest/api/storageservices/fileservices/Understanding-Block-Blobs--Append-Blobs--and-Page-Blobs) are a collection of 512-byte pages optimized for random read and write operations.
+[Page blobs](https://docs.microsoft.com/rest/api/storageservices/Understanding-Block-Blobs--Append-Blobs--and-Page-Blobs) are a collection of 512-byte pages optimized for random read and write operations.

 **Storage Replication:** In most regions, data in a standard storage account can be replicated locally or geo-replicated across multiple data centers.
 The four types of replication available are Locally-Redundant Storage (LRS), Geo-Redundant Storage (GRS), and Read Access Geo-Redundant Storage (RA-GRS).
+Managed Disks in Standard Storage currently support Locally-Redundant Storage (LRS) only.
+For more information, please see [Storage Replication](storage-redundancy.md).

 ## Scalability and Performance Targets